 Travel sites like MakeMyTrip can leverage it to escalate their demand and improve booking rates.

+As we steer towards a data driven era, platforms will find it difficult to sustain if they fail to keep track of the preferences of their customers.
 In the absence of behavioral analytics, teams are stuck using insufficiently detailed demographic data and so-called vanity metrics.
+This analysis will allow companies to stay informed and ensure that their customers encounter a satisfying experience.
 As the co-author of Streaming, Sharing, Stealing Michael D. Smith explained to The Signal, if a company wants to personalize its service to users, it needs their behavior data.

 Reliance Jio and JioMart: Marketing Strategy, SWOT Analysis, and Working EcosystemREAD MORE

 6 Major Branches of Artificial Intelligence (AI)READ MORE

 Top 10 Big Data TechnologiesREAD MORE